 Master's Degree Programme in Information and Communication Technology: Digital Health

-The Digital Health specialization track offers extensive training ranging from molecular level interactions to individuals and society.
+The Digital Health specialisation track offers extensive training ranging from molecular level interactions to individuals and society.

 - Cyber Security